pirica/fnbot-client/README.md

 # FNBot

 FNBot is a Fortnite bot that can show every skin and emote in the lobby.
-It was written in Node.js using the [epicgames-fortnite-client](https://epicgames-client.kysune.me/) library.
+It is written in Node.js using the [epicgames-fortnite-client](https://epicgames-client.kysune.me/) library.

 ## Features
 - Set the bots skin and emote to everything you'd like